MonkeyAZ/bcnc-group/README.md

 generates a 'site' folder inside 'target' at the root of the project, which can be checked for code coverage information.

+- As linting tool the sonar vscode extension was used, which in addition, in a real environment would have a SonarQube instance to use JaCoCo coverage reports to generate its reports

 - A postman collection file has been added to the repository in order to test the API.